AreejFatimaz/ThreatGuard-Advanced-Threat-Detection-System/README.md

 ## Overview

 ThreatGuard is an advanced threat detection system that utilizes the CICIDS 2017 dataset for network traffic analysis and anomaly detection.
+By applying machine learning models, ThreatGuard identifies and classifies various network threats such as DDoS attacks, brute force attacks, and more.
+The system provides an efficient method for detecting network anomalies and ensuring network security in modern infrastructure.

+This project is designed to enhance the detection of potential eavesdropping risks and improve the overall security of IoT networks.

 ## Installation